What Are Border Collies?

 Seizures may seem like a human-like condition, but dogs can also experience them.
 One of the most common causes of seizures is epilepsy, but there are other causes of seizures.

 While the seizures themselves may be very frightening to witness, with proper medical attention and diagnosis, there is no reason that an epileptic dog cannot lead a normal life.
-If your border collie has a seizure or starts exhibiting unusual behavior, we highly advise you seek assistance from a veterinary professional.
+If your border collie has a seizure or starts exhibiting unusual behavior, we highly advise you to seek assistance from a veterinary professional.

 For more information on seizures, check out this detailed piece by pets.webmd.com.